captainzero93/MGSV-TextureStreamerFixes/RESEARCH.md

 ## 3. Safety rules

+- The PE TimeDateStamp check only warns.
+The per-site checks decide what gets written.
 - Every hook target is compared to the 16 bytes read from Ghidra before MinHook touches it.
 On a mismatch the hook is skipped and the log shows both.
 - Every byte patch has the original bytes it expects.
 A patch group is written all together or not at all.
 - Other threads are suspended while patch bytes are written.
 If a thread is stopped inside a patch site, the group is skipped.